HanboCai/BadSpeech_SoE/README.md

 # README
-This is the official implementation of our paper "Towards Stealthy Backdoor Attacks against Speech Recognition via Elements of Sound".
+This is the official implementation of our paper "Toward Stealthy Backdoor Attacks against Speech Recognition via Elements of Sound".
 This research project is developed based on Python 3 and Pytorch, created by [Yiming Li](http://liyiming.tech/) and Hanbo Cai.

 ## Citation